-Our organisation was founded with eight (8) principles which we hold to be common sense for Australia:
+Our organisation was founded with eight (8) beliefs which we hold to be common sense for Australia:

 1. Government policies are best guided via principles of utilitarianism (albeit not dictated by same).
 Why?

-Utilitarianism is our shorthand for ‘the greatest long term good for the greatest number’.
+Utilitarianism is our shorthand for ‘the greatest long term good for the greatest possible number’.
 We believe utilitarianism to be intrinsic common sense.
-Its best known proponents are England’s Jeremy Bentham (1748 – 1832) and John S. Mill (1806 – 1873).
-Utilitarianism is consistent with policy makers exercising strong discipline, in avoiding undue influence, by sectoral interests.
+Its best known proponents are England’s Jeremy Bentham (1748 – 1832) and John Stuart Mill (1806 – 1873).
+Utilitarianism is consistent with the exercise of strong discipline, in avoiding undue influence, by sectoral interests.

 The limits of utilitarianism are succinctly put by lexico.com (May 2021): “It has been criticized for focusing on the consequences rather than the motive or intrinsic nature of an action, for the difficulty of adequately comparing the happiness of different individuals, and for failing to account for the value placed on concepts such as justice and equality.”